Sara Philibotte

 I learned the value of diligence in the scientific process as I ran over 600 participants through a 2-hour study.
 I also got my hands dirty in a massive data set, learning to analyze and visualize my data in order to tell my story.
 After I graduated, I published a research paper in PLoS One and presented my findings at the Society for Neuroscience annual conference.

 I still support the Fox Lab ad hoc and actively cultivate my data analysis skills.
-In my full-time role as an Associate at Booz Allen Hamilton, I completed a full-time data science professional course through General Assembly where I solidified my Python coding skills and learned the principles of data science, and today, I leverage tools like Tableau and Power BI to support the firm's largest internal databases.
+In my full-time role as an Associate at Booz Allen Hamilton, I completed a full-time data science professional course through General Assembly where I solidified my Python coding skills and learned the principles of data science, and today, I leverage tools like Tableau and Databricks to support some of the firm's largest internal databases.

 TRAVELING & MEETING NEW PEOPLE

-With college in New York City, exploring around Italy and the rest of Europe during my junior year of college, and seven years of living in Washington, DC under my belt, I can officially declare myself a traveler.
 I love to learn about new cultures, try new foods, and form relationships with the people I encounter in every place that I visit.
 I learn something new from every person I meet.
-I am currently working my way towards visiting 30 countries by age 30, and I only have a few left to go!
+I have visited over 32 countries and I make it a goal for myself to see at least 4-5 new countries a year!

 I love photographing the places I visit to capture each place's unique beauty, from the fiery foliage of West Virginia in November to the endless sand dunes of the Sahara Desert.
 While I love writing as a means to express myself, nothing captures the beauty of a moment in time like the perfect photograph.

-Growing up next to the mountains, I love spending time in nature and I am passionate about sustainability.
-I have been a vegetarian for 20 years and I love working towards a healthier planet.
+Growing up next to the mountains, I love spending time in nature and I am passionate about sustainability and wildlife advocacy.
+I have been a vegetarian for over 21 years and I recently joined the HERD Parliament at the Denver Zoo - their young professionals board.

-While I've never been a very athletic person, I love to hike, kayak, dance, snowshoe, and run (albeit pretty slowly) to stay active.
+While I've never been a very sporty person, I love to hike, kayak, dance, snowshoe, and run (albeit pretty slowly) to stay active.
+Living in Colorado, the most beautiful playground, definitely helps!

-As an advocate of destigmatizing mental health conversations, I have volunteered with the Crisis Text Line and at Doorways, a domestic and sexual violence shelter in Virginia.
+As an advocate of destigmatizing mental health conversations, I have volunteered with the Crisis Text Line as well as with Doorways and the Rose Andom Center, domestic and sexual violence shelters doing incredible work for their local communities.

-I volunteer weekly with the Denver Dumb Friends League and foster kittens regularly, with over 200 volunteer hours this year.
+I volunteer weekly with Humane Colorado and foster cats and kittens regularly, with over 600 volunteer hours and 26 foster cats so far.
+My goal is to foster 100 cats within the next 5 years.
 I also love to spoil my feisty little rescue cat, Cleo.